 User Communication Documents

 In addition to user research, I also spend a lot of time writing texts for users to read, such as important announcements in the community (almost every week), official tutorial documents, email copies, and more.
 The difficulty in writing these texts is that sometimes I forget what I wrote before.
 To maintain consistency in important information, I need to be able to see at a glance what I said before.
-So I created a whiteboard called User Communication to organize the important announcements I made at different stages in the user community.
+So I created a whiteboard called User Communication & Support to organize the important announcements I made at different stages in the user community.

 As for tutorial documents, the challenge I face is that I need to produce a lot of content in a very short time.
 Some content may have just been outlined, some content is being drafted, some content has been drafted but has not been illustrated or checked for grammar, and some content has been completed but not yet published.
-For these documents, I created a whiteboard called Product Documentation, where I put all the articles I need to write.
+For these documents, I created a whiteboard called Product Docs, Tutorials, Wiki, where I put all the articles I need to write.
 I use spatial relations to distinguish different types of articles and colors to indicate the writing status of the articles.

 Because Heptabase has become my tool for writing blog articles, I decided to back up all the blog articles I wrote in the past ten years to Heptabase.
-I created a whiteboard called "Blog" and a sub-whiteboard for each year, and then put the blog articles into these sub-whiteboards.
+I created a whiteboard called My Blog and a sub-whiteboard for each year, and then put the blog articles into these sub-whiteboards.
 At the same time, I also created a sub-whiteboard for each topic in my blog.
 Since the cards in Heptabase can be reused in multiple whiteboards, I can place a blog article's card in both its corresponding year sub-whiteboard and topic sub-whiteboard, which is very convenient.

 The following image is a sub-whiteboard related to the "Startup" topic.
 You can see that all the articles are placed in the same space at a glance, which looks very comfortable to me.